Home | Contents | Search | Arizona y Sonora > Alamos > Things to do > Galleries and shops in Alamos

 Functional baskets and plaited matting are brought in by the Mayo to sell on the plazas.
 The Seri and Tarahumara make fine baskets which may be available in some of the craft shops.

-Handspun and hand-loomed rugs or blankets, the deep blue dye is indigo, the browns and creams are natural wool.
+Hand-spun and hand-loomed rugs or blankets, the deep blue dye is indigo, the browns and creams are natural wool.
 A very few of these are made by Mayo and Tarahumara weavers.
 The Tarahumara also weave belts.

 Pottery is usually large water jars (ollas) or storage jars made by Tarahumaras or local Indian and Mexican potters.
 Watch for their children selling pottery on the streets.

 It's fun looking into small shops of all sorts, at the souvenir booths on the church plaza and at the Sunday Tianguis Market (6) just to see what turns up.
 I have found good handblown glass, fancy hair ribbon rosettes for little girls and wonderfully gaudy costume jewelry.
 Some of the horsehair hat bands, key rings and belts are made locally.
 Copper comes from the village of Santa Clara del Cobre near Pãtzcuaro.
-Tianguis usually has some minature pottery and wood carvings made in the south.
-One table has a few silver milagros.
+Tianguis usually has some miniature pottery and wood carvings made in the south.
+One table had a few silver milagros.
 The local bent-wood furniture may have borers if the wood wasn't cut in the right season.

 At Christmas, look for shimmering cut-mylar ornaments, handmade wood ornaments and papiermâché figurines.
 The town market (3) has seasonal piñatas.
 At Easter, festival booths sell cascarones, colorful egg and paper cones filled with confetti to represent flowers.
 When someone breaks one over your head, you are showered with God's grace.

-RimJournal Home | Contents | Search this site | top of page
+RimJournal Home | Contents | top of page

 Contact us

-Photographs, artwork and text are copyright © Carolyn Leigh, 1996-2006.
+Photographs, artwork and text are copyright © Carolyn Leigh, 1996-2022.
 All rights reserved.

-RimJournal, Tucson, AZ, USA at http://www.rimjournal.com/
+RimJournal, Tucson, AZ, USA at https://www.rimjournal.com/